Pariyapuram

 Pariyapuram is a village in Malappuram district in the state of Kerala, India.
-The village was part of the Kingdom of Tanur (Vettattnad) in medieval times.
+The village was part of the Kingdom of Tanur (Vettathunadu) in medieval times.

 Demographics

-As of the 2001 India census, Pariyapuram had a population of 22,766, with 11,102 males and 11,664 females.
+As of the 2011 India census, Pariyapuram had a population of 24,561, with 11,849 males and 12,712 females.

 Transportation

 The nearest airport is at Kozhikode.
 The nearest major railway station is at Parappanangadi.